 Rich push notifications are supported on devices running iOS 10 and higher or Android 4.1 and higher.
-To send rich push notifications since version 4.11, so to use rich media in your campaigns, we recommend upgrading your app the latest Swrve SDK.
-Users who are on an older version of your app that is not running Swrve SDK 4.11 or higher will still receive push notifications, however they will only be displayed as text.
-If required, you can include custom fallback content for those users.
+The Swrve SDK has supported rich push notifications since version 4.11, so to use rich media in your campaigns, we recommend upgrading your app the latest Swrve SDK.
+Users who are on a version of your app that is not running Swrve SDK 4.11 or higher will still receive push notifications, however they will only be displayed as text.

-On the Add Content screen of the push notification campaign workflow, the Media section of the editor provides several options for adding rich media and specifying fallback content if required.
+On the Content screen of the campaign workflow, use the Image and iOS-specific media sections to add rich media and specify fallback content if required.
 The following examples show you how to include different media types in your push notification.
-For more information on how to create push notifications in our streamlined campaign workflow, see Creating Push Notifications.
+For more information on how to create push notifications in our streamlined campaign workflow, see Creating a multi-platform push campaign.

-Swrve enables you to customize the media you include in your rich push notification, for example, using a custom URL that references a customer’s profile picture or item they saved to a shopping cart.
-Use Image URL fallback or Media URL fallback to include fallback content for users who may be missing the specified property.
+The content editor supports the option to customize the media you include in your rich push notification.
+For example, include a custom URL that references a customer’s profile picture or item they saved to a shopping cart.
+Use Image URL fallback or Media URL fallback to include fallback content for users who may be missing the specified property

-To include a fallback, click Show Media Options to expand the Media Fallback section, and then either upload a file or specify the URL for the media you want to use.
+To include a fallback, select Image URL fallback or Media URL fallback to expand the section, and then either upload a file or specify the URL for the media you want to use.

-To add an image, click Image, and then upload the file you want to want to use or enter the URL for the main image.
+To add an image, in the Image section, either upload the file you want to want to use or enter the URL for the main image.

-iOS automatically creates an icon of the image that is displayed in locked and banner view, however for Android, if you want to include an icon, you must upload a separate Large icon image in the Android & Amazon options section.
+iOS automatically creates an icon of the image that is displayed in locked and banner view.
+For Android and Amazon, if you want to include an icon, you must upload a separate Large icon image in the Android & Amazon options section.

 GIFs (iOS only)

-The GIF option enables you to include a GIF that is displayed in the extended view of the push notification.
-For example, to make the notification more memorable, include a GIF when announcing a new product or promotional sale.
+Use the iOS-specific media option to include a GIF that displays in the extended view of an iOS push notification.
+For example, to make a notification more memorable, include a GIF when announcing a new product or promotional sale.

-To add a GIF, click GIF and then upload the file you want to use or enter the URL.
+To add a GIF, select Add iOS-specific media and then upload the file you want to use or enter the URL.
 The maximum file size for GIF attachments is 10MB.

 Audio (iOS only)

-The Audio option enables you to include an audio file in your notification that a user can play directly in the extended view of the push notification.
+Use the iOS-specific media option to include an audio file in your notification that a user can play directly in the extended view of the push notification.
 For example, include a teaser track from an artist’s new release or preview of a new podcast.

-To add an audio file, click Audio and then upload the file you want to use or enter the URL.
+To add an audio file, select Add iOS-specific media and then upload the file you want to use or enter the URL.
 Supported file types are MP3 and WAV.
 The maximum file size for audio attachments is 10MB.

-The button click results are included in the push notification campaign report.
-For more information, see Managing Push Notifications.
+The button select results are included in the push notification campaign report.
+For more information, see Campaign reports.

-This section describes some possible issues you may encounter if you’re having difficulty viewing rich push notifications on your QA device.
+This section describes some possible issues you might encounter if you’re having difficulty viewing rich push notifications on your QA device.

-Ensure your development team have upgraded your app to Swrve SDK version 4.11 or higher and, for iOS, completed the additional integration steps for Advanced Push Notifications outlined in the iOS Integration Guide.
+Ensure your development team have upgraded your app to the latest version of the Swrve SDK and, for iOS, completed the additional integration steps for rich media options outlined in the iOS integration guide.
 Check the OS of your device to make sure it supports rich notifications (see Prerequisites above).
 If the media in your notification content includes any custom properties, check the QA device logs to make sure that a value exists for the specified property.

 On iOS 10, there is an intermittent issue with notification service extensions where, in some QA or sandbox instances, the rich media attachment is not displayed.
 This is a common issue that has been raised with Apple, but should not affect the production version of your app.